-Aboriginal and Torres Strait Islander - A person who is of Aboriginal or Torres Strait descent, identifies as Aboriginal or Torres Strait Islander and is accepted as Aboriginal or Torres Strait Islander by an Aboriginal or Torres Strait Islander community.
+Aboriginal and Torres Strait Islander - A person of Aboriginal or Torres Strait descent identifies as Aboriginal or Torres Strait Islander and is accepted as Aboriginal or Torres Strait Islander by an Aboriginal or Torres Strait Islander community.

-Adult - a person 18 years of age or older and includes persons who are employees, volunteers and associates of WRBS.
+Adult - a person 18 years or older and includes employees, volunteers and associates of CLV.